yournextstore/yournextstore/README.md

 - `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` – Publishable key from Stripe.
 - `STRIPE_SECRET_KEY` – Secret key from Stripe.
 - `STRIPE_CURRENCY` – This is used to determine your store's currency.
 Currently, only a single currency is allowed, and it should be a three-letter ISO code (e.g., `usd`).
-- `NEXT_PUBLIC_URL` – The address of your store without the trailing slash, i.e., `https://demo.yournextstore.com`.
+- `NEXT_PUBLIC_URL` – **Optional on Vercel** The address of your store without the trailing slash, i.e., `https://demo.yournextstore.com`.
 When building for the first time, you should set it to any valid URL, i.e. `http://localhost:3000`.

 https://github.com/yournextstore/.github/assets/200613/01d27f69-00dc-446e-bc81-5dea2587f346